-Dual Enrollment Surgical Technologist
+Dual Enrollment Surgical Services II

-This is the second course in the Surgical Technology sequences.
-Students expand on the skills learned in Sterile Processing and gain understanding of the surgical process.
-This course offers one school year (nine months) of preclinical instruction.
-Students acquire knowledge and assisting-level skills to function in association with licensed nurses and surgeons/physicians, providing the best possible care of the surgical patient.
-Instruction emphasizes surgical procedures, instruments, sterile processing, cleanliness, asepsis, safety and efficiency in the operating room.
-Students can transition from this course to an Associate or Certificate program that prepares students to sit for a Surgical Technologist license exam, or pursue an advanced degree.
-Fees may be associated with this course.
+This is the second course in the Surgical Services sequence.
+Students expand on the skills learned in Surgical Services I and gain an understanding of the perioperative process.
+Students acquire knowledge and an understanding of the roles that allied health professionals play in the operating room.
+Students learn what is required in providing the best possible care of the surgical patient.
+Instruction emphasizes surgical procedures, surgical instruments, sterile processing, surgical conscience, surgical asepsis, and safety and efficiency in the operating room.
+Students can complete their externship started previously, transition from this course to an Associate or program that prepares students to sit for a Surgical Technologist license exam, or pursue an advanced degree.